NamesMT/rm-samples/README.md

 ### Publishing to marketplace

-After you have your items binaries, upload them somewhere, and create valid metadata for them in the `registry/` directory.
+After you have your items binaries, upload them somewhere, and create valid metadatas for it in the `registry/` directory (refer to the [**Roo Marketplace registry**](https://github.com/RooCodeInc/Roo-Code-Marketplace) for structure and tutorial).

 Then, you can fork the [**Roo-Code-Marketplace**](https://github.com/RooCodeInc/Roo-Code-Marketplace) registry repo, and just copy whatever is under your `registry/` dir to the root of that repo, then push to a branch and create a PR.

-You can also add this repo as a custom source, so you can test and verify that your metadatas is valid and working before you push to the main repo.
+You can also add this repo as a custom source, so you can test and verify that your metadatas is valid and working before you create your PR.